appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 ## Lite

 I frankly never used it before.
-It is probably what Neovim would do for me, if it were any good, but it comes with some creature comforts that I like quite a bit.
+It is probably what NeoVim would do for me, if it were any good, but it comes with some creature comforts that I like quite a bit.
 To me Lite does what a text editor should do.
 I quite like `lite-xl` and might use it if I get the chance.
 It is definitely not as well-supported as Emacs, and definitely not as widespread as `neovim`.